ims-systems-00/ims-kb/docs/info.md

 	<tbody>
 		<tr>
 			<th>Description</th>
 			<td>This User is the person who looks after all system management; manages the access and level of responsibility of all users on iMS Systems.
 They also manage user access to Business Functions and site features.
-They have full visibility of the Dashboard as well as the organisational status.
-Furthermore, they are authorized to organise management reviews.
+They have full visibility of the Dashboard and the organisational status.
+They may organise management reviews.
 All Organisational and Priority 1 issues are escalated to this user</td>
 			<td>This User can add people to Business Functions, manage users and revoke access.
 They can also manage and navigate all business management functions through the Dashboard they head</td>
 			<td>This User has access to Business Functions and features assigned to their account.
 They can add and edit data.
-They only have visibility of the Dashboard which concerns their Business Unit</td>
+They only have visibility of the Dashboard, which concerns their Business Unit</td>
 			<td>This User has Read-Only access for External use.
 Auditors can add or amend audits carried out within the business.
-They can add risks, actions, and OFI's.
-They also have visibility of the organisational Dashboard.
+They can add risks, actions, and OFIs.
+They also have visibility of the organisational dashboard.
 Their Read-Only access lasts for a maximum of 5 Days, which can be extended upon request</td>
 			<td>These Units have Read/Write access to the system granted by their Super Admin.
-They have use of Business Functions granted to them as well as Dashboard visibility for each of the functions they are responsible for</td>
+They have use of Business Functions granted to them as well as Dashboard visibility for each of the functions they handle</td>
 		</tr>
 		<tr>
 			<th>Dashboard</th>